 The aim of the seminar groups is to support and extend the work of the training days and to hold the continuity of the course content.
-They will consist of small groups of trainees meeting across the year.
+They will consist of small groups of trainees meeting for 16 hours per year.
 Each group will have some input from a seminar group leader, who facilitates a mixture of problem-based learning, discussion, and guided reading.
-However, the aim is to encourage trainees to take an active approach to their learning needs, to apply theory to practice and to identify gaps in knowledge which their own activity can meet.
+The aim is to encourage trainees to take an active approach to their learning needs, to apply theory to practice and to identify gaps in knowledge which their own activity can meet.
 The course trainers will provide the reading material and guidelines to assist study and will approve arrangements.
-Seminar groups can take place on line.
+Seminar groups can take place online.